-The Transfer Student Network (TSN) is a peer mentorship program designed to help first-semester transfer students feel comfortable at the U. Through one-on-one meetings and large group events, new transfer students are able to connect with other transfer students and find community at the U. These events are supported by our Transfer Insiders: transfer students who have made a successful transition to the University of Minnesota and are dedicated to enhancing the transfer student experience.
+The Transfer Student Network (TSN) is a program designed to help first-semester transfer students feel comfortable at the U. Through one-on-one Coffee-Chats and large group events, new transfer students are able to connect with other transfer students and find community at the U. These events are supported by our Transfer Insiders: transfer students who have made a successful transition to the University of Minnesota and are dedicated to enhancing the transfer student experience.

 Want to get connected to a Transfer Insider?
-Feel free to e-mail firstname.lastname@example.org to request a Coffee Chat.
-You can also e-mail to request a chat with a specific Insider!
-Be sure to use ‘Coffee Chat Sign-Up’ as the subject line for any requests.
+Sign up at z.umn.edu/CoffeeChats to request a Coffee Chat.
+You can also indicate if you want to request a chat with a specific Insider!

-If you have any additional questions about TSN or would like to learn more about how to get involved after your first semester, please e-mail email@example.com.
+If you have any additional questions about TSN or would like to learn more about how to get involved after your first semester, please email email@example.com.

 Get to know our Transfer Insiders!

-Fadumo Salah: I transferred to the U from Century College and I am majoring in English here.
+Fatima Salah: I transferred to the U from Century College and I am majoring in English here.
 My schedule is pretty hectic this month and due to that I wasn't able to be involved with as many things as I wanted to.
 However, after taking a Transfer Experience course last semester, my section leader let me know of this opportunity to be a Transfer Insider so I decided to apply.
 Through being a Transfer Insider, I get to connect with many transfer students who are going through the same things I did when I first transferred here.
 The Transfer Student Network contributed largely to me adjusting here and I hope that I can do that for others as well Some advice I have for transfer students is to be more open to new opportunities and try to get out of your comfort zone once in a while.
 You never know where it could lead you.